Semantic Librarian

 A card catalogue, not a library

-Semantic Librarian indexes metadata only — titles, dates, descriptions, coordinates, subjects, thumbnails.
-It never stores full content.
+Semantic Librarian indexes metadata only — titles, dates, descriptions, coordinates, subjects, and thumbnail URLs (hot-linked, never re-hosted).
+It never stores image binaries, full-text, or audio.
 Every result links back to the original source for the actual document, image, or record.

 Transparency